lukeslp/skymarshal/loners/loners_ingest/README.md

 ## 🤝 Contributing

-These scripts are extracted from the main Skymarshal and internal project codebases.
+These scripts are extracted from the main Skymarshal codebase.
 To contribute:
-1. Make changes to the main Skymarshal modules when possible
+1. Make changes to the main Skymarshal modules
-2. Update the corresponding loner script if needed
+2. Update the corresponding loner script
 3. Test both the main application and individual scripts
-4. Ensure consistent import patterns and error handling
-5. Submit pull requests to the main repository
+4. Submit pull requests to the main repository

----

-*These standalone scripts provide focused access to Bluesky content management functionality, extracted from larger interactive applications for users who prefer targeted, single-function tools.*